-I recently took a moment to reflect on a particularly manic day with my Grade 5s towards the end of last year.
+I recently took a moment to reflect on a particularly manic day with my Grade 5s.
 It was a busy time of the term.
 Exams were coming up and we were pushing to finish the curriculum in time.
 I was anxious about it and my learners were picking up on that and acting out in their typical ways – I knew then that something had to change.

 The research is clear.
 Anxiety in the classroom does not make for a good learning environment.
 This meant that all of my rushing and stressing in an attempt to get everything done, was having the exact opposite effect of what I wanted.

 I thus decided to approach the planning for my classroom from two main angles: décor and procedures.

 Bright and colourful was out.
 I muted the colours in my class to blues, greys and a dash of pale yellow in what I referred to as my “zen nature” theme.
 I incorporated plants and pictures of mountains and because I will forever be a supporter of the Growth Mindset, I turned my students into little mountaineers and told them that we would climb the mountain together.
 The most important part for me was that the classroom environment needed to reflect how I wanted my students to feel – calm.

 Informational posters were also a useful addition.
 I decided to reduce the number of posters after reading that having too many could be very overwhelming for learners.
 I focused on a few key skills that I wanted learners to be able to reference.
 This included a series of breathing activities and a poster with yoga poses.
 I also made sure to include my five classroom rules that I obtained from Whole Brain Teaching some time ago.

 Once the feel of the classroom was right, I needed to plan the classroom procedures.